Updated: Apr 25

 Deciding to home school your child is never an easy choice to make.
-However, there are a whole range of benefits to taking this approach over sending them to school.
+However, there is a whole range of benefits to taking this approach over sending them to school.
 If you are thinking about taking on your child’s education and want to make sure that you get it right, here are some of the top tips on how to ace homeschooling for your child.

 Don’t worry about creating a classroom at home

 One of the first things that someone who is homeschooling will try and do is to create a classroom in their own home.
 Of course, having a space that is dedicated to learning is going to be hugely beneficial to you both, but you are never going to be able to create yourself a classroom in your home.
-So, stop worrying about where you learn and instead focus on how and what you will you learn.
+So, stop worrying about where you learn and instead focus on how and what you will learn.

 School when it suits you